onurglr/app-of-apps-argocd/README.md

 ### Ingress
 - **Namespace:** `gitea`
-- **Purpose:** Route HTTP traffic to apps
+- **Purpose:** Route HTTP traffic to app services via subdomains
 - **Access:** `http://gitea.localtest.me:30080` and `http://podinfo.localtest.me:30080`
 - **Having issues?** Check the [Troubleshooting Guide](#-common-issues)

-ArgoCD'de bu ingress'ler tek bir `ingress-app` altında takip edilir:
+Ingress resources are grouped under a dedicated `ingress-app` so ArgoCD can manage the controller service plus the individual ingress objects together.
+This view makes it obvious that:
+- `ingress-nginx-controller` (svc) exposes the NodePort.
+- `gitea-ingress` and `podinfo-ingress` are separate resources, each pointing at different services but managed as one logical unit.

 ![Ingress Application Graph](docs/screenshots/Ingress-app.png)